College basketball picks: Predictions, odds for Players Era games on Tuesday

-College basketball picks, schedule: Predictions for Tennessee vs. Houston, all Players Era games Tuesday
+College basketball picks, schedule: Predictions for Auburn vs. Michigan, all Players Era games Tuesday

 Our experts have picks for all of Tuesday's games at the Players Era event in Las Vegas